Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Simulations

 \subsection{Thermal Feedback}

-The model of thermal feedback assumes that each stellar particle acts as a single stellar population and injects their mechanical luminosity from supernovae and stellar winds as thermal heating.
-The model assumes a constant heating rate over 40 Myr, motivated by the results from population synthesis codes, such as STARBURST99 \citep{Leitherer99}.
+The model of thermal feedback assumes that each stellar particle acts as a single stellar population and injects their mechanical luminosity from supernovae and stellar winds as thermal heating, injected into the cell that host the stellar particle.
+The model assumes a constant heating rate over 40 Myr, following the values from STARBURST99 \citep{Leitherer99}.
 More details and discussions can be found in \citet{Ceverino09}.